ayazhankadessova/python-bit/README.md

 - [ ] create new pics for tutorials
 - [ ] what do i need when i create a classroom ?
+- [ ] Should i add dashboard page?

 ## Project Test cases